 - CCaTS-CBD Pilot Awards for Team Science — CCaTS and the Center for Biomedical Discovery (CBD) support Pilot Awards to help develop clinical-basic partnerships in translational projects that have the potential to impact the clinical practice and enhance team science at Mayo Clinic.
 CCaTS-CBD awards up to six grants of $75,000 (direct costs) for one year.

-- CTSA Early Stage Investigator Award — This program aims to fund studies, particularly those led by junior faculty, that have a high likelihood of generating preliminary data for successful NIH grant applications in the future.
-Awardees have access to all CTSA facilities, including the Clinical Research Unit (CRU) and core laboratories.
+- CCaTS Early Stage Investigator Award — This program aims to fund studies, particularly those led by junior faculty, that have a high likelihood of generating preliminary data for successful NIH grant applications in the future.
+Awardees have access to all CCaTS facilities, including the Clinical Research and Trials Unit (CRTU) and core laboratories.

 - Small Grants Program — This program provides funding to departments/divisions for clinical and translational research projects that require only limited resources ($5,000-$10,000).
 Allocations are made directly to each clinical department/division based on number of staff employed.
 Departments/divisions utilize their own research committees to provide peer review and to grant individual awards.